openseattle/openseattle.github.io/_posts/2016-02-09-february-meetup.md

 - **Fields beginning with “Initial”** are the what the 911 operator assigns at the time of call.
 Fields beginning with “**Event Clearance”** represent what the event actually was, as determined by police.
 - **At scene time** is the time stamp when the first unit got to the scene.

-[**Reported Incidents data**](https://data.seattle.gov/Public-Safety/Seattle-Police-Department-Police-Report-Incident/7ais-f98f) – These are events for which a police report was actually filled out.
-Lots of codes for reported incidents.
-Extensions are further subdivided.
-Like a burglary – residential?
-Commercial? – that can affect the response.
-Goes back to 2008\.
-CAD data goes back to July of 2009\.
+[**Reported Incidents data**](https://data.seattle.gov/Public-Safety/Seattle-Police-Department-Police-Report-Incident/7ais-f98f) –  – These are events for which a police report was actually filled out.
+There are lots of codes for reported incidents, and extensions are further subdivided.
+For instance, a burglary can residential or commercial, which would affect the police response.
+This dataset goes back to 2008, and the associated CAD data goes back to July of 2009.

 Summary of incidents is a basic roll up.